EdrinBiju/Ezyrec/README.md

 # Ezyrec
-A student and faculty portal
+An easy solution for students and faculty